 FIN 230 Business Statistics

 ACC 201 Financial Accounting

 ACC 202 Managerial Accounting

 MGT 250 Organizational Behavior

 MGT 320 Operations Management

 MIS 260 Information Systems Concepts

 MKT 301 Principles of Marketing

 FIN 310 Principles of Finance

 JLA 240 Commercial Law or ACC 340 Business Law I (for accounting majors)

 MGT 415 Strategic Management

 FIN 310 Principles of Finance

 Admissions

 Please refer to the department area in this catalog for specific admission procedures and requirements, or contact the Office of Undergraduate Admissions at (203) 837-9000.

-^{}Admission to writing intensive courses and MAT 118 require a placement test that may determine the need for remedial course work.
+^{}Admission to writing-intensive courses and MAT 118 requires a placement test that may determine the need for remedial course work.

 ACCOUNTING

 Richard J. Proctor, Department Chair

+proctorr@wcsu.edu

-proctorr@wcsu.edu Westside Classroom Building 386, Westside Campus (203) 837-8744 (203) 837- 8527 (fax)
+Westside Classroom Building 386, Westside Campus

+(203) 837-8744

+(203) 837-8527 (fax)

 Merisa Williams, Department Secretary

+williamsm@wcsu.edu

-williamsm@wcsu.edu Westside Classroom Building 401, Westside Campus (203) 837-8342 (203) 837-8527 (fax)
+Westside Classroom Building 401, Westside Campus

+(203) 837-8342

+(203) 837-8527 (fax)

 Faculty

 R. Proctor, Chair J. Butler J. Donegan M. Ganon D. Moser S. McGregor

 T. Monks

 Overview

 The accounting curriculum is divided into three closely coordinated areas: the liberal arts and sciences foundation; a common body of business courses; and an in-depth study in accounting.
 To assure a proper common body of knowledge for the business student, the curriculum provides for the study of the legal, social, political, and economic environments; the development of a professional understanding of the concepts and methods of accounting, quantitative methods, production, distribution, and finance; and contains a study of organization theory, including interpersonal relationships, control, and motivation.

 Mission

 The accounting department seeks to provide students with an education that focuses on the common body of knowledge of accounting and the development and application of skills needed for entry into the professions.

 Degree Programs in Accounting

 The accounting program consists of the following academic areas of study:

 Liberal Arts & Sciences

 Business Common Core courses

 Accounting Major Core courses

 Financial or Managerial Accounting option

 Free electives

-Total credit hrs.
+Total credit hours

 42 semester hours

-30 semester hours
+27 semester hours

 6 semester hours

 17 semester hours

 122 semester hours

 Bachelor of Business Administration In Accounting (B.B.A.)

 Requirements:

-All undergraduate accounting students take a common accounting curriculum of 27 semester hours beyond the 9 semester hours included in the business common core.
+All undergraduate accounting students take a common accounting curriculum of 27 semester hours beyond the nine semester hours included in the business common core.

 The following courses are required for the B.B.A.:

 ACC 301 Intermediate Financial Accounting I

 ACC 302 Intermediate Financial Accounting II

 ACC 303 Intermediate Financial Accounting III

 ACC 361 Cost Accounting

 ACC 403 Federal Taxation

 ACC 404 Advanced Taxation

 ACC 405 Auditing

 ACC 407 Consolidation, Governmental and Not-For-Profit Accounting

-^{} At least 16 semester hours of the free electives must be non-business courses.
-Prospective students should request an accounting departmental program sheet which details the current requirements for graduation.

 ACC 410 Fraud Examination

 In addition, an accounting student must choose either the financial accounting option or the managerial accounting option by taking an additional six semester hours of courses specified below.

 Financial Accounting Option

 Students wishing to sit for the Certified Public Accountant (CPA) exam should select this option and take the following additional courses:

 ACC 341 Business Law II

+^{} At least 16 semester hours of the free electives must be non-business courses.
+Prospective students should request an accounting departmental program sheet which details the current requirements for graduation.

 Plus one of the following: